ryouze/header-warden/README.md

 }
 ```

-This is because they all share the `std` namespace and headers (e.g., `#include <iostream>`) can include other headers (e.g., `#include <vector>`) internally.
+This is because they all share the `std` namespace, and headers (e.g., `#include <iostream>`) can include other headers (e.g., `#include <vector>`) internally.
 This, however, varies between compilers and platforms, which can lead to portability issues (i.e., code that compiles on one platform but not on another).

 As a C++ programmer, you're supposed to memorize *which* standard library functions are included in *which* headers.
 If you're a perfectionist like me, this quickly becomes very tedious and error-prone.

 header-warden addresses this by encouraging the explicit listing of all standard library functions as comments in the `#include` directive.
-As a bonus, this also makes it easier to memorize the required headers for each function for beginners.
+As a bonus, this also makes it easier for beginners to memorize the required headers for each function.

 ```c++
 #include <algorithm>  // for std::find